artsandmetaphysics/goodlifeodyssey/notes/divine-comedy.md

 > together with the flesh they left above."
 > ~ (X.10--12)

+Those who have committed suicide are trees in the seventh circle of hell.
+On the last day, they'll retrieve their bodies and hang them from themselves:

+>   Like other souls, we shall seek out the flesh
+> that we have left, but none of us shall wear it;
+> it is not right for any man to have
+>   what he himself has cast aside.
+We'll drag
+> our bodies here; they'll hang in this sad wood,
+> each on the stump of its vindictive shade."
+> ~ (XIII.103--108)

 ## Questions

 How does the gluttons punishment, being stuck in filthy rain, fit their crime?